The manometer is a “must have” in every fireplace technician’s toolkit

 Along with the manometer initial visual observations of the pilot and burner flame help in diagnostics.
 Pilot flame that reduces in size when the main burner is turned on, indicates a pressure issue which now should be confirmed with the manometer, is this within specification.
 Burner flame surging/pulsing/lifting, is this a gas control regulator failure or the supply regulator failure.

-To conclude, the manometer is one of the most useful tools in your tool box.
+In conclusion, the manometer is one of the most useful tools in a technician’s tool box.
 It can save time in identifying the source of the problem, reduce the replacing of parts, and save valuable time during a service call.
 This benefits both the service technician and the homeowner.